przemek83/qwtble/README.md

 ### Grouping with UI
 ![Alt text](GroupingPlotUI.png?raw=true "Grouping with UI")
 Quantiles and grouping plots are packed together, along with a combo box for picking traits.
 The quantiles plot is showing summary data; each notched marker on the group plot is showing quantiles for each trait type.
-The proportion of area used for each plot can be changed by dragging the handle, placed between plots.
+The proportion of area used for each plot can be changed by dragging the handle that is placed between plots.
 Dragging the handle to any side results in hiding one of the plots.

 ### Histogram with UI
 ![Alt text](QuantilesPlotUI.png?raw=true "Histogram with UI")